-Chapter IV

-Personal effects and household items
+Chapter IV Personal Effects and Household Items

-- (a).
-To be exempted from customs taxes "duties" are the personal effects and used household items brought into the country by the nationals residing abroad or the foreigners coming for the first time for residence in the country, subject to the conditions and controls prescribed by the director general. - (b) To be exempted from customs taxes "duties" are the personal effects and gifts in possession of passengers provided that such items are not of a commercial nature and shall be conforming to the conditions and controls prescribed by the Rules of Implementation.
+- (a) To be exempted from customs taxes "duties" are the personal effects and used household items brought into the country by the nationals residing abroad or the foreigners coming for the first time for residence in the country, subject to the conditions and controls prescribed by the director general. - (b) To be exempted from customs taxes "duties" are the personal effects and gifts in possession of passengers provided that such items are not of a commercial nature and shall be conforming to the conditions and controls set forth in the Rules of Implementation.

-Chapter V

-Imports of the Philanthropic Societies "Charities"
+Chapter V Imports of the Philanthropic Societies "Charities"

-Imports of the Philanthropic Societies "Charities" shall be exempted from customs taxes "duties" according to the conditions and controls prescribed by the Rules of Implementation.
+Imports of the Philanthropic Societies "Charities" shall be exempted from customs taxes "duties" according to the conditions and controls set forth in the Rules of Implementation.

-Chapter VI
+Chapter VI Returned Goods

-Returned goods

-The following goods shall be exempted from customs taxes and duties:
+The following goods shall be exempted from customs taxes "duties":

-1. Returned goods of national origin that were previously exported.

-2. Returned foreign goods that are proved to have been previously reexported to the outside the country, if returned within one year from the date of re-exportation.

-3. Goods that have been temporarily exported for finishing or repair shall be subject to the customs taxes "duties" in an amount equivalent to the addition resulting from such finishing or repair according to the decision of the director general.
+- 1. Returned goods of national origin that were previously exported. - 2.
+Returned foreign goods that are proved to have been previously re-exported to outside the country, if returned within one year from the date of re-exportation. - 3.
+Goods that have been temporarily exported for finishing or repair shall be subject to the customs taxes "duties" in an amount equivalent to the addition resulting from such finishing or repair according to the decision of the director general.